9 Unbelievable Facts About Urchins

 Coppard was working with The Natural History Museum in London in the department of identifying and naming new species.

-He was able to confirm from the photo uploaded onto eBay that the species was unidentified, making it a new discovery of sea urchin.
+He confirmed from the photo uploaded onto eBay that the species was unidentified, making it a new discovery of sea urchin.

 After his discovery was published, he was approached about naming the new species.